-You will usually pay around 240 EUR/month on food.
-You can save some money by buying from grocery stores that sometimes offer discounts or from accessible supermarkets such as Rema 1000, Rimi, Kiwi, Bunnpris, Meny, Ultra or Ica.
+You will usually pay around 240 EUR on food, per month.
+You can save some money by buying from grocery stores that sometimes offer discounts or from accessible supermarkets such as:

 If you plan an evening out, you will spend 34 EUR in an inexpensive restaurant and 85 EUR in an average one, for a meal of two.
-If you also want to drink something light, you will spend an extra 4 EUR.Find more details here about living costs in Norway!
+If you also want to drink something light, you will spend an extra 4 EUR, so plan your nights out wisely.

-- Taxi fares: for the starting price of 10 EUR and 1.6 EUR/kilometre.
+- A starting price of 10 EUR and 1.6 EUR/kilometre, for taxis;

-During your studies, you will need books, magazines and other supplies for your courses and research.
-These usually reach around 530 EUR per semester.
-You can also buy used books from libraries and make some extra savings.
+During your studies, you will need books, magazines, and other supplies for your courses and research.
+These usually reach around 530 EUR per semester, but you can also buy used books from libraries and save some money.

 For social activities, you should prepare an estimate of 70 EUR/month.